abhishekshankr/Waveform/README.md

 </h1>

 <p>
-Sound Wave is a plugin to generate randomized sound bar visualizations in Figma
+Sound Wave is an in progress plugin to generate randomized sound bar visualizations in Figma